tgaik/space-invaders/README.md

 # Space Invaders (Pygame)

-A classic-style Space Invaders game developed using Python and Pygame.
-This project demonstrates foundational Object-Oriented Programming (OOP) concepts, clean modular design, and game development techniques.
-It is ideal for beginners exploring game design and Python programming.

----

-## Summary

 My first project ever!

 A 2D arcade shooter game like Galaga where the player controls a spaceship that fires bullets to destroy approaching enemy ships.
 The game includes dynamic difficulty scaling and score tracking.